-Giant cell arteritis (GCA) is not a well-known disease.
+Giant cell arteritis (GCA), or temporal arteritis, is not a well-known disease.
 But it’s more common than you might think: GCA is the most common form of vasculitis (blood vessel inflammation) in adults, according to the Johns Hopkins Vaculitis Center.
 But it’s easy to mistake GCA for other conditions, such as headache, migraine, or even stroke, because its primary symptoms include severe headaches, tenderness around the temples or scalp, and vision problems.

 “Most of my patients with giant cell arteritis (GCA) had never heard of GCA before they were diagnosed,” says Sarah Mackie, a rheumatologist in Leeds, UK, and a founding member of the UK TARGET Consortium, which promotes research and innovation in giant cell arteritis.
 She worries that patients who don’t know about GCA may put off visiting the doctor because they don’t understand how serious their symptoms could get.
 What’s more, “the lack of general awareness about GCA and its treatment means that patients can feel isolated, especially if their family and friends also have never heard of this condition.”

 The good news is that once GCA is properly diagnosed, it is highly treatable and manageable.
 But without treatment, it can lead to serious complications, including permanent vision damage.

 What Is Giant Cell Arteritis?

 Giant cell arteritis — also called temporal arteritis or cranial arteritis — is a disorder in which the lining of the large blood vessels in your head, and sometimes other parts of the body, become inflamed, which can narrow or completely block the affected arteries, compromising blood flow.

 Giant cell arteritis is so named because when you look at biopsies of inflamed temporal arteries (those on the side of your head in front of your ears) under a microscope, you can see large or “giant” cells.